Don’t be sheepish about being a germ-fighting champion for your new baby! Because, if you don't defend your baby…who will?

 1. Just Say No…to Visitors…

 Limit guests to close friends and family.
-And, only let the ones in who will be low maintenance and highly helpful—as in, cooking, cleaning and soothing the baby.
+And, only let the ones in who will be low maintenance and highly helpful.
 As a new parent, you want to be polite, but not stupid polite.
 In other words, defending your baby’s health is more important than defending your friends’ feelings.

 2. …And Especially Limit Child Visitors!